lanl-aea/waves/docs/tutorial_09_post_processing.rst

       :diff: tutorials_tutorial_08_data_extraction

 The Python 3 post-processing script is executed with the :meth:`waves.scons_extensions.python_builder_factory`.
-This builder behaves similarly to the :meth:`waves.scons_extensions.abaqus_journal` builders introduced in earlier tutorials.
+This builder behaves similarly to the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builders introduced in earlier tutorials.
 By default, the builder uses the same Python interpreter as the launching `Conda`_ environment where `SCons`_ and WAVES are installed.
 So unlike Abaqus Python, the user has full control over the Python execution environment.